- Rapid Reference 🚀

 - Minimize phlebotomy:

 - Avoid unnecessary labs.

-- For patients at increased risk from anemia (e.g. ARDS patients with limited oxygen delivery), draw labs in pediatric tubes.
+- Especially for patients at increased risk from anemia (e.g., ARDS patients with limited oxygen delivery), draw labs in pediatric tubes.

 - Discontinue unnecessary anticoagulants.
 For example, some patients are on chronic aspirin for primary prevention – this should be discontinued.

 - Prevention/treatment of stress ulceration:

 - Prevention of stress ulceration: enteral nutrition if possible, possibly proton pump inhibitor (more on this to come).

 - For patients who are consistently losing more hemoglobin than is usual, initiation of a proton pump inhibitor may be considered for empiric treatment of gastrointestinal erosions.